omeremksz/MedGAN-Synthetic-Images/README.md

 Overview

-This repository contains the research paper "Overcoming Medical Data Scarcity with GAN Generated Synthetic Images," presented at the International Conference on Radiology, Medical Imaging and Analysis (ICRMIA - 2024) in Sanliurfa, Turkey.
-The study uses Generative Adversarial Networks (GANs) to generate synthetic skin lesion images from the HAM10000 dataset, improving AI-driven medical diagnostics.
+This repository contains the resources for the project "Overcoming Medical Data Scarcity with GAN Generated Synthetic Images," which was presented at the International Conference on Radiology, Medical Imaging and Analysis (ICRMIA - 2024) in Sanliurfa, Turkey.
+The project focuses on using Generative Adversarial Networks (GANs) to generate synthetic skin lesion images from the HAM10000 dataset, aiming to enhance AI-driven medical diagnostics.

 Content

 Research Paper: Detailed findings and methodology.
-Key Topics: GANs, Synthetic Medical Images, AI in Healthcare.
+Model (.ipynb file): The implementation of the GAN model used to generate synthetic images.
+Accepted Letter: The official acceptance letter from ICRMIA 2024.